Click or press any key to close help Help screen describing the interactive elements

 • When α = 1, the probability of an event is independent of time.

-• When α > 1, the probability of an event increases with time.
-The distribution is peaked and can be either right-skewed, approximately symmetric, or left-skewed.
+• When α > 1, the probability of an event occurring increases with time.
+The distribution is unimodal and can be either right-skewed, approximately symmetric, or left-skewed.

 The graph above describes an event occuring randomly in time, where the conditional probability of an event given that it has not already occurred is given by the hazard function h(x) = (α/β)(x/β)α − 1.
 The time at which the first event occurs has a Weibull(α, β) distribution.